bsteen/twitch-click-bot/README.md

 # Twitch Plays Click Bot
 *"A bot that barely works and no one asked for."*

+Using the [Smart Click Maps addon](https://twitch.exmachina.nl), [twitch.tv](https://twitch.tv) viewers can click to vote where a bot will click in-game.
+This uses OpenCV to interface between the click map and bot since there was no exisiting API to get exact click locations at the time.

 # Notes
 + Library Dependencies: pywin32, pyautogui, opencv2, scipy, numpy, selenium, gecko driver (place binary in this folder)
 + Environment Dependencies: Windows 10, Python 3.x, OBS, Abode Flash Projector (v32), Firefox, Two monitors (1 real + 1 simulated or 2 real)
 + This bot is a work in progress!
 Expect things to not work properly or at all.
 Expect frequent stream cutouts for hot fixing or scheduled downtime for new feature implementations.
 + This is just an experiment, and I don't expect interest for it to last long.
-I will probably only have it running for a few weeks.
-+ I will make the source code to this bot open source after I implement all the features I want.
 + I do not care if spaces are better than tabs!
 I use tabs in every other language, so I use tabs in Python.
 + Windows API is the worst API I have ever worked with (not even counting this project).
 + Linux drivers for video recording/streaming glitch out and make flashing artifacts appear on streams.
-+ I already realize there are an infinite amount of better ways to create this bot than I did.
++ I already realize there are an infinite amount of better ways to create this bot.

 # Change Log
 ## Version 0.2: